Broad arrow

-A broad arrow, of which a pheon is a variant, is a stylised representation of a metal arrowhead, comprising a tang and two barbs meeting at a point.
+The broad arrow, of which the pheon is a variant, is a stylised representation of a metal arrowhead, comprising a tang and two barbs meeting at a point.
 It is a symbol used traditionally in heraldry, most notably in England, and later by the British government to mark government property.
 It became particularly associated with the Board of Ordnance, and later the War Department and the Ministry of Defence.
 It was exported to other parts of the British Empire, where it was used in similar official contexts.
+It is sometimes nicknamed the crows foot.

 In heraldry, the arrowhead generally points downwards, whereas in other contexts it more usually points upwards.

 In heraldry

 The broad arrow as a heraldic device comprises a socket tang with two converging blades, or barbs.
 When these barbs are engrailed on their inner edges, the device may be termed a pheon.
 Woodward's Treatise on Heraldry: British and Foreign with English and French Glossaries (1892), makes the following distinction: "A BROAD ARROW and a PHEON are represented similarly, except that the Pheon has its inner edges jagged, or engrailed."
 Parker's Glossary of Terms Used in Heraldry (1894) likewise states, "A broad arrow differs somewhat ... and resembles a pheon, except in the omission of the jagged edge on the inside of the barbs."
 However, A. C. Fox-Davies, in his Complete Guide to Heraldry (1909), comments: "This is not a distinction very stringently adhered to."

 The pheon features prominently in the arms of the Sidney family of Penshurst, and thence in the arms of Sidney Sussex College, Cambridge, and of Hampden–Sydney College, Virginia.
 Sidney Sussex's newsletter for alumni is titled Pheon.